ashley9368/Winstons-Fanclub-Project-1/READMEWinstonfanclub.md

 * Kristen Cross - Another fellow on slack who has been a great help aligning me at times when ive been confused.

-* The code instutue tutor team, (Not all but to name afew) Roo, Holly, Oisin, Thomas.
+* The code instutue tutor team, (Not all but to name afew) Mark, Roo, Holly, Oisin, Thomas.

 * The Code Institute Slack channel Peer Code Review - Thank you to everyone who took the time to play the quiz and look over the code.